fawohlsc/azure-policy-testing/README.md

 - Structure your test cases around Azure REST API calls consider i.e., PUT, PATCH and DELETE requests.
 Basically, any request which can can lead to your resources being incompliant.
 - When the [resource provider](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types) does not support PATCH requests, you do not need separate test cases for creating and updating resources since they both result in the same PUT request.
 - Also consider that some properties are optional, so they might not be sent as part of the PUT requests.
 You can leverage the [Azure REST API reference](https://docs.microsoft.com/en-us/rest/api/azure/) to check if a property is optional or required.
 In case the policy alias you are using is referring to an optional property, you should create a dedicated test case to validate the behavior of your policy.
-- Some child resources e.g., [route](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/routes/createorupdate), can be created standalone or wrapped as inline property and created as part of their their parent resource e.g., [route table](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/routetables/createorupdate#request-body).
+- Some child resources e.g., [route](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/routes/createorupdate), can be created standalone or wrapped as inline property and created with their their parent resource e.g., [route table](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/routetables/createorupdate#request-body).
 Keep that in mind when designing and testing polices e.g., policy [Deny-Route-NextHopVirtualAppliance.json](./policies/Deny-Route-NextHopVirtualAppliance.json) and the corresponding tests [Deny-Route-NextHopVirtualAppliance.Tests.ps1](./tests/Deny-Route-NextHopVirtualAppliance.Tests.ps1).
 - Policies currently do not trigger on DELETE only PUT and PATCH requests.
 Hence deleted resources can only be remediated asynchronously by using a remediation task.
 - Accessing shared resources during your tests can cause race conditions, e.g. parallel test runs.
 Consider creating a dedicated resource group per test case to be a best practice.
 [AzTest](./utils/Test.Utils.psm1) can automatically create and delete a resource group for you: